Ibajay: Under the Spanish "Panay Y Bayjay"

-But to the eyes of the natives, the village chief was just an administrative leader.
-He was not an absolute ruler like the Spaniards imposed.
-A traditional body of customs and procedures limited the scope of his authority.
-Although his position had become hereditary, it was initially attained by exhibiting more excellent prowess and valour, traits useful for the community's survival.
+From the perspective of the native inhabitants, the village chief functioned primarily as an administrative leader rather than an absolute ruler, unlike the system later imposed by the Spaniards.
+His authority was constrained by established customs and traditional practices that governed the community.
+Although the position eventually became hereditary, it was originally earned through demonstrated skill and valor—qualities essential to the survival and well-being of the group.

 Dismayed by the exploitative nature of the government system and their unwillingness to accept the Spanish sovereignty, Chieftains Hangoe, Sandok, and Kabatak fled to the vast mountains of Panay.
 Still, the Spanish continued their colonization.
 The natives could not do anything but accept the dictum of the Spaniards to survive and go on with their lives.

 The first native to hold public office in Sitio Boboc-on as governadorcillo was Don Francisco Dalisay, elected by the principales in 1673.
 However, Muslim pirates and bandits from Mindanao often pestered the town.
 Hence, in 1786, Governor Juan Sabino moved the seat of government to Sitio Maganhup, a vast land between now Barangay Naile and Barangay San Jose but the new site proved unsafe from the continued beleaguering of the lawless elements.
 Furthermore, it was not ideal for the natives because it was far from the farms they cultivated.

 For the second time in 1792, Governor Jose Garcia transferred the seat of government to Sitio Adiango, now part of Barangay Laguinbanua.
 It stayed there for 11 years.
 Captain Josef Flores moved the seat of government again to its present location.
 By the decree issued by the Governador of the Philippine Islands, watchtowers were fortified along the shorelines to warn and protect against bandits and crooks.
 A church was also created.
+The 1818 Spanish census showed that there were 1,268 native families and 30 Spanish-Filipino families flourishing here.